Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 13:
 - By cyanflower.
-- A basic redesign of the original cube that makes its monitor-esque appearance clearer.
-Contrary to popular belief, Cube 269 was not intentionally based on the beta/flipped version of the original cube.
+- Changed to a more monitor-like design.
+Contrary to popular belief, Cube 269 was not based on the beta version of the original cube.

 cube 14:
 - By ML500.